Nick Santino (musician): Solo career (2013–2015, 2019, 2020–present)

-After ARTTM broke up, Santino went on to pursue an alternative rock/country solo career under the name "Nick Santino and the Northern Wind".
-The first 4-track EP he released under this name was Going Home, released through iTunes on July 30, 2013.
+After the group broke up, Santino went on to pursue an alternative rock/country solo career under the name "Nick Santino and the Northern Wind".
+The name was something he wrote on his iPhone notes while he was on tour in 2010.
+On July 26, 2013, Santino premiered his debut single "Never Coming Back" under this name, ahead of the release his first 4-track EP Going Home, released through iTunes on July 30.
+He recorded the EP earlier in the year, where most of the tracks were written three to four years prior.
 The second EP, The Ones You Meet Along the Way: A Collection of Stories from the Road, was released on October 22, 2013.
-On November 2, 2013, Santino put out a new song "Wildfire on the Run" on YouTube.
+On November 2, 2013, Santino released the song "Wildfire on the Run" on YouTube.
 On December 20, 2013, Santino and Caitlin Harnett released their version of the Christmas song "Have Yourself a Merry Little Christmas".
-Santino participated in the "Up Close & Personal" tour with This Century in late 2013.
+Santino participated in the Up Close & Personal tour with This Century in December 2013.

-In 2014 Santino decided to go under his own name.
-On May 23, 2014, a live EP of Nick Santino and the Maine Live in Sao Paulo was released as a free download.
-On May 27, 2014, a debut solo full-length album titled Big Skies was released.
-The album peaked at #3 on the iTunes singer/songwriter charts.
-Santino played the 8123 tour with the Maine in Brazil and played on Vans Warped Tour 2014.
-In October 2014 he played the UK leg of 8123 tour with the Maine.
-On December 19, 2014 Santino released a Savannah EP.
+In 2014, Santino decided to go under his own name.
+He started writing songs for his forthcoming debut studio album in January and February 2014, and recorded the album in March and April.
+In May 2014, Santino joined the Maine on a South American tour.
+On May 23, a live EP of Nick Santino and the Maine titled, Live in Sao Paulo was released as a free download.
+That same day, he premiered the single, "Mood Ring Eyes" and on May 27, his debut solo full-length studio album, Big Skies was released.
+The album peaked at number 24 on the US Heatseekers Albums chart.
+Santino performed at the Vans Warped Tour in the summer of 2014.
+In October 2014, he joined the Maine on the UK leg of 8123 tour.
+On December 19, 2014, Santino released his fourth EP, Savannah.
+He embarked on a US tour in December 2014, in support of the EP.

+In early 2015, he toured in Mexico with Hanson.
+In March 2015, he joined Oh Honey on the Postcards Across America tour.
+He also supported Sleeping with Sirens on the We Like It Quiet tour alongside The Summer Set in June 2015.

 On August 10, 2019, Santino performed at Emo Carnival led by the Maine in São Paulo, Brazil.
-On November 1 to 5, 2019, Nick Santino played the Maine's The Mirror tour as a special guest.
-In November 2019, Santino played as a support guest for Mayday Parade in New York.
+In November 2019, he played the Maine's The Mirror tour as a special guest.
+He also joined Mayday Parade at a concert show in New York.

 On April 24, 2020, Santino released a single "Peace & Love", with the EP of the same name on May 29, 2020.
+He also released the singles, "But Anyway" and "Same Jokes (1989)", which were all a part of the EP.